LuChenLab/AANanoporeR/README.md

-##### Step4: Extract features od signal events for classifier training or amino acid prediction
+##### Step4: Extract features of signal events for classifier training or amino acid prediction

 Then, we can used function `FeatureExtract` to extract the features of each signal event for machine learning.